kemichai/rfmpy/README.md

 ### Note:
 Codes are currently at development and are subject to change at any time.
 Codes are designed to reproduce our results.
-For different applications the codes will need to be modified.
+For different applications the codes will, most likely, need to be modified.

 ### See also other receiver function projects:
 * [seispy](https://github.com/xumi1993/seispy)